AOx0/py-ColoTester/README.md

 # Py-ColoTester

-Repo dedicated to create a python script to give homework/work/tests to anyone who is learning python.
+Repo dedicated to creating a python script to give homework/work/tests to anyone who is learning python.